Board of Supervisors

 3.4.2 due to Western Systems Inc. being a sole source supplier;

-contract 9872 with Western Systems Inc. of Everett, Washington with a
+9872 with Western Systems Inc. of Everett, Washington with a three (3)

-for Hymax fuel cell systems and parts during the term as long as
+Hymax fuel cell systems and parts during the term as long as funding is

 FUNDING: Master Circulation & Funding Plan Financing (MC&FP)